jnbaum/portfolio-jessica/README.md

-Jessica Baum – Developer Portfolio
+Jessica Baum – Developer Portfolio - For collaboration jessica.n.baum@gmail.com

 Welcome to my personal portfolio website!
 This project is an interactive resume and showcase of my software engineering work, designed to support my job search and professional development.